Kickboxer (1989 film): Cast

-An uncredited Jim Cummings dubs Freddy Li's voice.

-Music
+Production

+Filming locations

+The movie was primarily filmed in Thailand, specifically in Bangkok and the ancient city of Ayutthaya.
+Key scenes, such as the intense "Stone City" training sequences for the protagonist Kurt Sloane, were shot at the ancient temple ruins of Wat Mahathat in Ayutthaya Historical Park.
+The majority of the movie was shot in Hong Kong, with Master Xian's jungle house being built in Sai Kung, at Shing Fung studios.

 Soundtrack

 A soundtrack containing songs from the film was released featuring songs from soundtrack specialist Stan Bush.
 The score for the film was composed by Paul Hertzog.
 The full score was remastered and released in 2006 by Perseverance Records in limited quantity.
 The 2006 official score release does not include a previously released version of the score track titled "Buddha's Eagle" which was released on the Best of Van Damme Volume 2 Compilation CD.

 An expanded version of the 2006 album was released by Perseverance Records in July 2014.
 This album contained the remastered original 22 tracks plus 9 vocal performances that previously had only been available in Germany.